- July 21, 2018

 - Santander Closed-End Funds

-The Wolper Law Firm is currently investigating claims against Mariondy Fernandez, a former Financial Advisor at Santander Securities in Dorchester, Massachusetts.
+The Wolper Law Firm, P.A. is currently investigating claims against Mariondy Fernandez, a former Financial Advisor at Santander Securities in Dorchester, Massachusetts.
 Mariondy Fernandez has been in the securities industry since the 2001.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Mariondy Fernandez has eighteen (18) customer complaints, principally for his improper recommendation of Puerto Rico municipal bonds and closed-end funds.
 The complaints collectively allege millions of dollars in damages for, among other things, “unsuitable” investment recommendations, “fraud,” “misrepresentation,” “negligence” and “breach of fiduciary duty.”